 Have you ever been packing for a trip with your bag bursting at the seams and you realize you still don't have all the essentials?
-For those of you that cannot leave home without a reliable way to make your coffee — no matter how limited you may be by weight or space — the lightweight and low profile Primula Single Serve may be just the ticket.
+For those of you that cannot leave home without a reliable way to make your own coffee — no matter how limited weight or space may be — the lightweight and low profile Primula Single Serve may be just the ticket.

 The Primula Single Serve Coffee Brew Buddy is a great lightweight and packable option that delivers a really decent cup of Joe.

-Slim enough to fit almost anywhere, this single cup brewer is made up of a simple plastic disc that provides a nice wide rim to rest on top of your favorite cup and a flexible fine mesh filter.
-Simply place a scoop of coffee in the filter, add hot water, and you're ready to go!
+Slim enough to fit almost anywhere, this single-cup brewer is made up of a simple plastic disc that provides a nice wide rim to rest on top of your favorite cup and a flexible fine mesh filter.
+Simply place a scoop of coffee in the filter, add hot water, steep, and you're ready to go!

 Your coffee will only take a few minutes to brew.

-Out of all our lightweight models, the Primula was consistently the easiest to deliver a great cup.
+Out of all our lightweight models, the Primula consistently remains the easiest to deliver a great cup.
 Hence it's high marks in this category.

 One of the major issues with making a good cup of camp coffee is the fact that pouring hot water uniformly and accurately from a pot or JetBoil is difficult.
-If your camp kitchen includes a gooseneck kettle, then no worries — but this isn't something most people bring into the great outdoors, particularly if backpacking.
-We appreciated the fact that, even with an imprecise and messy pour, the Primula still gave us a consistently good-tasting brew.
+If your camp kitchen includes a gooseneck kettle, then no worries — but this isn't something most people bring with them into the great outdoors, particularly if backpacking.
+We appreciate the fact that, even with an imprecise and messy pour, the Primula can still give a consistently good-tasting brew.

 Left to right: Primula Single Serve, GSI Outdoors Ultralight Java Drip, and the Hario V60